-After the emergency is over you are entitled to follow-up care to be sure your condition continues to be stable.
+After the emergency is over, you are entitled to follow-up care to be sure your condition continues to be stable.
 Your follow-up care will be covered by our plan.
+If you get your follow-up care from out-of-network providers, you will pay the higher out-of-network cost-sharing.
 If your emergency care is provided by out-of-network providers, we will try to arrange for network providers to take over your care as soon as your medical condition and the circumstances allow.